NaoiseGaffney/BookRepository/README.md

 		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> via the drop-down menu click on Search Books -> [Search Books](https://book-repository-virtual.herokuapp.com/search_book) -> leave all form fields empty, leave the toggle switch off (public search), and click on the Search Books button -> [Search Results](https://book-repository-virtual.herokuapp.com/search_results) -> stack (list) of books found that are not  marked as private/hidden by users/readers -> Book CRUD operations apply to my books, only R in Book CRUD for books belonging to other users/readers.
 *  **User Story 003 (User/Reader):** as a user/reader I want the ability to manage my user profile.
 	*  **Use Case 003-001:** as a user/reader I want to update my user profile.
+		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on the user profile (username) on the navigation bar [Edit User Profile](https://book-repository-virtual.herokuapp.com/user/edit_user_profile) -> add/edit your First and Last Name, click on the Update button -> [Member's Page](https://book-repository-virtual.herokuapp.com/members).
 	*  **Use Case 003-002:** as a user/reader I want to change my password.
+		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on the user profile (username) on the navigation bar [Edit User Profile](https://book-repository-virtual.herokuapp.com/user/edit_user_profile) -> click on [Change Password](https://book-repository-virtual.herokuapp.com/user/change-password) -> enter your current/old password, your new password, retype your new password for confirmation, and click on the Change Password button -> [Member's Page](https://book-repository-virtual.herokuapp.com/members).
+		*  **Tasks 2:** an email is sent to the user's/reader's email address, confirming the password change -> if the password change wasn't initiated by the user/reader they can click on the link in the email to change the password.
 	*  **Use Case 003-003:** as a user/reader I want to delete my account.
+		*  **Tasks 1:** [Member's Page](https://book-repository-virtual.herokuapp.com/members) -> click on the user profile (username) on the navigation bar [Edit User Profile](https://book-repository-virtual.herokuapp.com/user/edit_user_profile) -> click on [Delete User](http://127.0.0.1:5000/user/edit_user_profile#delete_user) -> click on yes to permanetly delete the user/reader and associated books from the Book Repository or no to close the delete user modal -> [Landing/Home Page](http://127.0.0.1:5000/index.html).

 ## Features